claroline/Claroline/Resources/doc/sections/oauth/client-side.md

 That’s the most commonly used one, recommended to authorize end customers.
 A good example is the Facebook Login for websites.
 Here’s how it works.

+The Authorization Code flow generates an authorization code when the user grants access and the OAuth2 client needs to make a subsequent request to get the access and refresh tokens.

 Make the following request: